 Walks & Visits: We will be going on walks around the village to explore the rural landscape, and observe changes at two local small holdings and on Farmer Ford’s farm from a safe distance, following any current regulations.

 Investigations: We will be walking around our local area identifying plants and animals.

 I.T. : our topic focus will be supported by the use of lap tops and tablets and the IWB for on-line activities and video clips.

 Expressive Arts & Design

-Sketching: this term we will encourage the nursery children to draw using a variety of equipment looking closely at Autumn changes.
+Sketching: this term we will encourage the nursery children to draw using a variety of equipment looking closely at Winter changes.

 Model making: the nursery children will be guided in how to make dough and bread.

-Role Play : This half term we will be supporting imaginative play with our small world farm toys and role play area creating a farm shop and cafe.
+Role Play : This half term we will be supporting imaginative play with our small world farm toys and role play area creating snowy and Arctic scenes.

-Music: we will be learning nursery rhymes connected to the season of Autumn, using percussion instruments to accompany them.
+Music: we will be learning nursery rhymes connected to the season of Winter, using percussion instruments to accompany them.
 We will also listen to music which links to growth and change.